ahmedo29/ahmedo29.github.io/README.md

 This will help the marketing team make data driven decisions about which YouTubers are best to collaborate with for their marketing campaigns.

+# User story

+As the Head of Marketing, I want to identify the top UK Youtubers based on their subscriber count, number of videos uploaded, and views accumulated, so that I can decide on which channels would be best to run marketing campaigns with to generate a good return on investment.

 # Data Source
-* What data is needed to achieve the objectives for this project?
+What data is needed to achieve the objectives for this project?
-We need data on the top UK YouTubers in 2024, which include several key information, such as;
+* We need data on the top UK YouTubers in 2024, which include several key information, such as;
-* channel name
+** channel name
-* total subscribers
+** total subscribers
-* total views
+** total views
-* total videos uploaded
+** total videos uploaded
-* the data has been sources from Kaggle, [click here to find the data](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)
+** the data has been sources from Kaggle, [click here to find the data](https://www.kaggle.com/datasets/bhavyadhingra00020/top-100-social-media-influencers-2024-countrywise?resource=download)

 # Stages
 The stages for this project will be;